antoniocoratelli/bookmarks-indicator/README.md

 optional arguments:
   -h, --help  show this help message and exit
   -i COLOR    icon color (default: '#010101'); accepts all HTML color values,
-              such as '#FF0000' or 'red'; when using hex colors make shure to quote them, otherwise shell bash will interpret everything following # as a comment
+              such as '#FF0000' or 'red'; when using hex colors make sure to quote them, otherwise shell bash will interpret everything following # as a comment
   -c CONFIG   config file path (default: '<script-path>/config')